MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 1. Have your Microsoft contact send an internal email with the tenant details to [AskGCC@microsoft.com](mailto:AskGCC@microsoft.com)
 2. Go to the Azure Portal > Azure Active Directory > Groups
-3. Rename the following three groups (where _instanceName_ is the name of your workspace), by adding them a " - commercial" suffix:
+3. Rename the following three groups (where _instanceName_ is the name of your workspace), by adding to them a " - commercial" suffix:
  - "Azure ATP _instanceName_ Administrators" --> "Azure ATP _instanceName_ Administrators - commercial"
  - "Azure ATP _instanceName_ Viewers" --> "Azure ATP _instanceName_ Viewers - commercial"
  - "Azure ATP _instanceName_ Users" --> "Azure ATP _instanceName_ Users - commercial"